kleinfreund/kleinfreund.de/README.md

 - __Bridge/Photoshop__ (image processing)
 - __iTunes__ (music :)

-## Future plans

-- use jekyll to generate the site

 ## To do

 - global: test
+- global: On post level, don't use `cursor: default;`
 - profil: add photo
 - profil: add further information
 - blog: How the site was build